 What is the difference between closing a current account and switching?

-- All your direct debits and standing orders will be cancelled.
-You will need to set up them up again using your new account details.
+- As you have cancelled all your direct debits and standing orders before submitting the Close Account Request you will need to set them up again using your new account details.

 - Your account will close permanently.